kelvinlawson/atomthreads/ports/cortex-m/README.md

 if on return program execution continues to use the MSP or switches over to the PSP and, on cores with an FPU, whether FPU registers need to be restored.
-The Cortex-M also implements a nested vectored interrupt controller (NVIC), which means that a running ISR may be preempted by an exception of higher priority.
+The Cortex-M also implements a nested vectored interrupt controller (NVIC), which means that a running ISR may be pre-empted by an exception of higher priority.

 The use of separate stacks for thread and exception context has the nice